 Growing in Wisdom and Faith

 Faith Formation combines intellectual development and spiritual growth.
-Intellectual development takes place through learning more about scripture and tradition, the history and challenges of the Church, and instruction and dialogue.
-Spiritual growth takes place through spending time in prayer and reflection, both communally and individually, and also in the context of experience of direct service and outreach.
+Intellectual development takes place through learning more about scripture and tradition, the history and challenges of the Church through instruction and dialogue.
+Spiritual growth takes place through spending time in prayer and reflection, both communally and individually.
+Additionally, we encourage spiritual growth through direct service and outreach.

 As a parish, St. Joseph nurtures intellectual curiosity, emotional maturity, and spiritual formation in all its members, while also seeking to foster a respectful dialogue with the culture-at-large and other religious traditions.